canzarlab/Sphetcher/README.md

 First you will need to provide the gene expression matrix in separate comma format (.csv), where rows are samples (cells) and columns are features (genes, transcripts, principal components PCs).

-Additionally you can provide the prior information (e.g, cell label, collection time point) in case you want to preserve certain number of samples from each category.
+Additionally you can provide the prior information (e.g, cell label, collection time point) in case you want to preserve certain number of samples from each category (`l_min`).

 An example of inputs is provided in the directory ```/data```.

 ### Usage ###

-Once you have compiled Sphetcher it can be run easily with the following command:
+Once you have compiled Sphetcher it can be run easily with one of the following two options:

 ```
 sphetcher expression_matrix.csv sketch_size